alyanamB/ClassLink/doc/UserResearch.md

   - Team Action (if any):

 - Observation 3:
-  - Observation Statement:
+  - Observation Statement: Most survey participants find learning/studying most effective through one on one in person session.
-  - Supporting Data:
+  - Supporting Data: 84.2% of all participants surveyed.
-  - Team Action (if any):
+  - Team Action (if any): Making it accessible and an easy user interface to connect with others to create one on one in person sessions.

 - Observation 4:
   - Observation Statement: